wxl/blogofobe/docs/vcs_integration.rst

 * The ability to work from any computer, without getting worried if you're working on the latest version or not.
 * Automatic Deployment.

 Automatic what?
 Even if you're a veteran to VCS, you may not realize that a VCS can do a lot more for you than just provide a place for you to dump your files.
-You can have your favorite VCS build and deploy your Blogofile based site for you everytime you commit new changes.
+You can have your favorite VCS build and deploy your blogofobe based site for you everytime you commit new changes.

 So why are you procrastinating?
 Get `git`_.